starkerfirst/starkerfirst.github.io/_pages/about.md

 *School of the Gifted Young, University of Science and Technology of China (USTC)*

 I am a senior undergraduate majoring in physical electronics.
-My research interests are **modern computer architecture, accelerators for emerging workloads, and software hardware co-design**.
+My research interests are **modern computer architecture, accelerators for emerging workloads, and software-hardware co-design**.

 Currently, I am working as a research intern (and a prospective Ph.D. student in 2024 Fall) under the supervision of [Prof. Fengbin Tu](https://fengbintu.github.io/) at **ECE, HKUST**.